Adult Programs, Events & Exhibits

 Guided by yoga instructor Nora LeMorin, these mid-day sessions designed to help relax and strengthen involve traditional and adapted poses that are practiced either standing or seated in chairs – no mats needed.
 Sessions take place on Mondays at 12:15 pm and Wednesdays at 1:15 pm (except during school vacation weeks) on the stage of the Ossie Davis Theater.
 Social distancing will be observed.
 Masks are required.
 Capacity is limited.
 First come.
 First served.

 Friends Monthly Book Sale

 Fund Raising Events

 The New Rochelle Public Library is fortunate to have three organizations that raise the funds needed to keep the library up-to-date and active with enriching programs.
-In addition to the Friends of the New Rochelle Public Library’s monthly book sales, special events are held throughout the year by the New Rochelle Public Library Foundation and the Partnership for the Huguenot Children’s Library.
+In addition to the Friends of the New Rochelle Public Library’s monthly book sales, special events are held throughout the year by the New Rochelle Public Library Foundation.

 League of Women Voters “Coffee and Conversations”